adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-11-15-writing-an-elf-parsing-library-part1-what-is-elf.md

 ---
-title: Writing an ELF parsing library - Part1 - What is ELF?
+title: Writing an ELF Parsing Library - Part1 - What is ELF?
 categories: Write your own XXXX
 layout: post
 comments: true